toolsplus/nx-forge/docs/guides/getting-started.md

 ### Installing Nx Console

 Nx Console is the Nx IDE plugin for VSCode and JetBrains IDEs.
-This step is optional, however, if you are new to Nx or generally prefer a user interface over a terminal, we highly recommend installing Nx Console: https://nx.dev/getting-started/editor-setup
+This step is optional, however, if you are new to Nx or generally prefer a user interface over a terminal, installing Nx Console is highly recommend: https://nx.dev/getting-started/editor-setup

 With Nx Console, you can run generator and executor commands from your IDE user interface instead of using the terminal.
 It also helps with task discovery, since [plugin targets are inferred](https://nx.dev/concepts/inferred-tasks) from configuration instead of explicitly defined (where possible).